The Lingering Problem of Retained Surgical Items

 Operating rooms are often busy and can sometimes become chaotic.
 Many professionals contribute to the surgical team and sometimes get switched out over the course of the surgery.
 Amidst the commotion, misunderstandings on who is responsible for item and sponge counting can occur.
 Preoccupied, multitasking professionals hurrying under the time crunch of anesthesia can easily make mistakes when counting large amounts of surgical items throughout the surgery.

 Surgical items are more likely to be left behind in emergency operations and during unanticipated changes to surgery.
 Items are also more likely to be left behind in patients with higher body mass index (BMI).
-However, the more severe issue contributing to retained surgical items is a lack of communication in the operating room, specifically in discussions prior to
+However, the more severe issue contributing to retained surgical items is a lack of communication in the operating room, specifically in discussions prior to operation and pertaining to surgical counts, says the NCBI.

 What does this mean for the medical community?
 Current processes for preventing retained surgical items are not working.